 Purchase Upgraded Boarding At The Gate

 For just $30, $40 or $50, you can pay to upgrade to boarding positions A1-A15 at the gate.
 These are held for those who purchased a top-dollar Business Select fare.
-If there are any spots left, Southwest will sell them at the gate (for a price).
+If there are any spots left, Southwest will sell them at the gate.

-How I Can Soften The Blow Of Buying An Upgrade
+How To Soften The Blow Of Buying An Upgrade

-While the card does have a $149 annual fee that isn’t waived the first year, it also offers a $75 Southwest credit and reimbursement for 4 upgraded boarding charges per anniversary year.
-For the $149 fee, I could possibly get $160 in upgrade fees, $75 in Southwest ticket charges and 60,000 Rapid Rewards points, which isn’t bad at all.
+While the card has a $149 annual fee, it offers a $75 Southwest credit and reimbursement for 4 upgraded boarding charges per anniversary year.
+For the $149 fee, I could possibly get $160 in upgrade fees, $75 in Southwest ticket charges and 40,000 Rapid Rewards points, which isn’t bad at all.

-It’s true that getting the card now isn’t the best plan if I was looking to get the Southwest Priority Pass but I’ve had that already and for us, it’s not worth the trouble or effort to try and get it again.
+If I were looking to get the Southwest Companion Pass, I’d need to plan when to get the card.
+However, I’ve had a Companion Pass and for us, it’s not worth the trouble or effort to try to get it again.
 Your Mileage May Vary.

 This post first appeared on Your Mileage May Vary